 What is a demonstrative adjective?

-A demonstrative adjective is one of the words this, that, these and those used with a noun in English to point out a particular thing or person, for example, this woman, that dog.
+A demonstrative adjective is used to point out a particular thing or person.

 1 Using demonstrative adjectives